 Don’t forget health plan employees; arm them with tools to make them a referring channel:

 - Develop an education and incentive program for employees

 - Arm all employees with ambassador cards – business card-sized collateral pieces with a phone number and URL where those interested can get more information.
 (Note: CMS does not permit employees to sell who are not licensed, however, these cards are just referring the health plan to the consumer.)

 - Reward participating employees on a monthly basis to maintain program momentum

 With human assistance being a major enrollment channel, it is important to consider how healthcare marketers can properly inform key influencers and help them facilitate the decision-making process.

 If you’re an insurer looking for some help creating collateral for Medicare marketing influencers, let’s connect.
-Contact Jim McDonald, Director of Business Development at 518-456-3015.Tags: aep marketing, health plan marketing, influencer strategies, influencers, medicare aep, Medicare marketing
+Contact Jim McDonald, Director of Business Development at 518-456-3015.Tags: aep marketing, agent/broker marketing, health plan marketing, influencer strategies, influencers, medicare aep, Medicare marketing